DrZhivago1/DocWorld/README.md

 **v1.0.13 (00/00/0000):**

 	Updated "LWM Deep Storage" designation category patches.
+	Vanilla butcher table and vent are 'stuffed'.

+	IF "Dubs Bad Hygiene" is installed:
+		'Stuff' the SewageOutlet.

+	IF "Expanded Woodworking" AND "Survivalist's Additions" are installed:
+		Enables building with the wood types from "Expanded Woodworking".
+Applies masks.

+	IF "Floored" is installed:
+		Group floor types into dropdown designators and match textures if using "Simply More Bridges".

+	IF "Industrialisation" is installed:
+		Patch Vanilla paved tile flooring to use concrete.

+	IF "More Furniture [1.0]" is installed:
+		Groups the "More Furniture" carpet with the vanilla carpet.

+	IF "Simple Concrete" AND "Simply More Bridges" are installed:
+		Replace the cost of concrete bridges with concrete.

+	IF "Simply More Bridges" AND "Industrialisation"/"Simple Concrete" AND "Roads of the Rim" are installed:
+		Replace/add texture and recipe for Concrete bridges.

+	IF "Vanilla Armour Expanded" AND "NightVision" are installed:
+		Remove NightVision goggles from NV, VAE has a pair(check the NV settings for allowing nightvision goggles).

 	IF "VGP Fabrics" AND "RimCuisine 2" are installed:
 		Replace flax plant harvest with raw flax.

 	IF "VGP Fabrics" AND "RimCuisine 2" AND "SeedsPlease" are installed:
 		Add rot to flax plant.

+	IF "VGP Garden Gourmet" is installed:
+		'Stuffs' the VGP-GG worktables.
+Applies masks.

 **v1.0.12 (21/08/2019):**